School Music Development Fund

 Criteria

-Proposals must aim to achieve at least one of the following things:
+Proposals must aim to achieve at least one of the following:

 • Explore the potential of digital music making